 4. Town planning / Development Approval

 Due to the increasing complexity of the development process, a surveyor and town planner are often involved at this stage.

-5. Working Drawing and documentation.
+5. Working Drawing and documentation

-Once the DA has been achieved our architect and engineer document the working drawings to allow our clients to obtain a building permit (called a Construction Certificate (CC) in some states.)
+Once the Development Approval (DA) has been achieved our architect and engineer document the working drawings to allow us to obtain a building permit (called a Construction Certificate (CC) in some states.)

 6. Pre Construction

-Now we finally get on site to build our client’s project, paying the builder progressively at the completion of each stage.
+This is the stage when we finally get on site to build our client’s project, paying the builder progressively at the completion of each stage.

-While this is the last stage of the development process, we advise clients to begin with the end in mind – have an exit strategy right at the beginning of the project.
+While this is the last stage of the development process, we always advise our clients to begin with the end in mind – have an exit strategy right at the beginning of the project.